 Our contractual payment obligations and purchase commitments as of December 31, 2019 are disclosed in our Annual Report on Form 10-K for the year ended December 31, 2019.
-Other than the addition of a commitment to purchase \$5.9 million of API from PCAS, our payment obligations and purchase commitments have not changed materially during the nine months ended September 30, 2020.
+Other than our additional commitment to purchase \$5.9 million of API from PCAS, our payment obligations and purchase commitments have not changed materially during the three months ended March 31, 2020.
 See Note 5 to our Unaudited Condensed Consolidated Financial Statements for more information regarding our purchase commitments.